sefinek24/Genshin-Impact-ReShade/README.md

 | Community presets         | Presets created by our community.                                                                                                   | [Folder](data/presets/Made%20by%20community)                    | -                                                                                          |
 | Preset with Ray Tracing   | Only available for Patrons.                                                                                                         | [Patreon](https://www.patreon.com/sefinek)                      | -                                                                                          |
 | Crosire's DLL injector    | Just an injector.                                                                                                                   | [Download file](https://reshade.me/downloads/inject64.exe)      | -                                                                                          |

-## <div id="information">📝️ » Information</div>
-- Need help?
-Please join our [Discord server](https://discord.gg/SVcbaRc7gH).
-- If you would like to become a contributor, please create a new [Pull Request](https://github.com/sefinek24/Genshin-Impact-ReShade/pulls).
-Thanks.
-- Check out the latest screenshots [here](https://sefinek.net/genshin-impact-reshade/gallery?page=1) and our YouTube videos [here](https://sefinek.net/genshin-impact-reshade/videos).
-- Our main server is located in Poland with Cloudflare servers in Warsaw and Frankfurt [sefinek.net](https://sefinek.net).

 ## <div id="installation">📥 » How to install?</div>
 1. Download the latest setup from [my official website](https://sefinek.net/genshin-impact-reshade).